 If you are both the coordinator and the GM, it’s your call how to proceed, though we recommend that you do so calmly, nicely, and with an open mind.
 The player might have simply made a mistake, or you might have made a mistake in your understanding of their Chronicle Sheet and character record sheet.

 Remember that the game is supposed to be fun, so waste as little time as possible on drama and spend as much time as possible providing an exciting, action-packed scenario for your players.

 If you find a mistake on a Chronicle Sheet or character record, resolve it as fairly as possible, such as having the character spend additional credits needed to meet the full purchase price of the item, retrain any feats using the guidelines presented in the “Playtests and Errata” section of this document, or replace any prepared spells not legal for play.
 Check with your event coordinator or a venture-officer if you are unsure of how to fix a mistake.

 Given the dangers characters face once they become Starfinders, character death is a very real possibility (and a necessary one to maintain a sense of risk and danger in the game).
 Consider, however, that for a player new to Starfinder Society, or to the Starfinder RPG in general, having their character experience a violent death during their first game can sour them on the campaign and the game altogether.
 While we don’t advocate fudging die rolls, consider the experience of the player when deciding whether to use especially lethal tactics or if a character is in extreme danger of death, especially when the player is new to the game.
 Most players whose first experience in a campaign results in a character death don’t return to the campaign.

 A dead character’s player receives a Chronicle Sheet for the adventure with no XP, reputation, credits, or boons.
-The GM should report that character as dead when reporting the adventure and note the death on the character’s Chronicle Sheet.
+The GM reports that character as dead when reporting the adventure and notes the death on the character’s Chronicle Sheet.